Introduction

 • If the execution of the added order is to be synchronized then JS7 - Notice Boards can be used, see JS7 - How to make a job wait for completion of a workflow.

-• Strong Dependencies: Consider a workflow2 which should always be executed after workflow1 and which can be executed independently of workflow1.
-In this situation the AddOrder Instruction represents a strong dependency that guarantees execution of workflow2 for any execution of workflow1.
+• Strong Dependencies: Consider the example of Workflow 2 which should always be executed after Workflow 1 and which can be executed independently of Workflow 1.
+In this situation the AddOrder Instruction represents a strong dependency that guarantees execution of Workflow 2 for any execution of Workflow 1.

-• Weak Dependencies: If you are looking for workflow dependencies that will apply under certain conditions only, then please check the JS7 - PostNotices Instruction and JS7 - ExpectNotices Instruction.
+• Weak Dependencies: Users who are looking for workflow dependencies that will apply under certain conditions only, can check the JS7 - PostNotices Instruction and JS7 - ExpectNotices Instruction for use with JS7 - Schedulable Notice Boards.

 Workflow Instruction: AddOrder